ohdoking/tdd-review-java/README.md

 small modifications to existing tests should be enough.
 The expected outcome of refactoring is to have all the tests passing both before and after the code is modified.

+### Using mocks
+Benefits include reduced code dependency and faster tests execution.
+Mocks are prerequisites for the fast execution of tests and the ability to concentrate on a single unit of functionality.
+By mocking dependencies external to the method that is being tested, the developer is able to focus on the task at hand without spending time setting them up.
+In a case of bigger or multiple teams working together, those dependencies might not even be developed.
+Also, execution of tests without mocks tends to be slow.
+Good candidates for mocks are databases, other products, services, and so on.